 The adopted budget is prepared by fund and department.
 The County's department managers may make transfers of appropriations within a department and fund.
 Transfers of appropriations between departments or funds require the approval of the Board.
 The legal level of budgetary control, (i.e., the level at which expenditures may not legally exceed appropriations) is the fund and department level.
-The Board approved several supplemental budgetary appropriations throughout the year, none of which were material.
+The Board approved one supplemental budget and several other budgetary appropriations throughout the year, none of which was material.